HusseinOmar/cisco-sd-wan-adoption-evaluator/README.md

 ## Configuration

 Authentication and connection details (host, username, password/token) are handled inside **`vAPI.py`**.
 Configure that module according to your environment before running the script.

-> ⚠️ **Do not hard-code credentials in source files committed to version control.** Use environment variables or a secrets manager.

 The `max_workers` value in the `parellel()` function is intentionally set to **30**.
 Per the in-code guidance, **do not increase this value**, as a higher concurrency may impact vManage performance.